Singularity of information flow at the Hopf bifurcation point: Derivation of ( ) and ( )

 This equation describes the stochastic dynamics of the complex amplitude $W(\tau)$ near the Hopf bifurcation point, including both the nonlinear deterministic terms and the leading-order noise effect.
 To use a variable transformation that does not explicitly depend on time, it is necessary to derive the time evolution equation for $W\mathrm{e}^{\mathrm{i}\omega_0 t}$.
 We can express the system in real-valued coordinate $(y_1, y_2)$ through the relation $W\mathrm{e}^{\mathrm{i}\omega_0 t} = y_1 + \mathrm{i}y_2$, which leads to the stochastic normal form enabling analysis of statistical quantities and learning rates in the original coordinates.
 Accordingly, the noise term $\eta’(t)$ that appears in the time evolution equation of $W\mathrm{e}^{\mathrm{i}\omega_0 t}$ is defined to satisfy the following statistical property:

-ensuring that the stochastic term in the transformed equation correctly reflects the noise correlations inherited from the original Langevin equation in real time $t$.
+This ensures that the stochastic term in the transformed equation correctly reflects the noise correlations inherited from the original Langevin equation in real time $t$.
 The Langevin equation in real orthogonal coordinates under the variable transformation can be written as \begin{widetext}

 \end{widetext} This Langevin equation represents a normal form of the Hopf bifurcation with noise.
 The corresponding Fokker–Planck equation is given by \eqref{normal_Fokker}.